Kyekeku storms Accra for 1957 premiere, invites Yvonne Nelson and more stars

 - Kyekyeku's new movie, 1957, his first as a producer, is set to be premiered in Accra

-- Poised to replicate the access in Accra, Kyekeku engaged in several activities to raise awareness
+- Poised to replicate his success in Accra, Kyekeku engaged in several activities to raise awareness

 Ghanaian actor and movie producer Kyekeku caused a frenzy online when he announced his first-ever movie as a producer.

-The young actor's huge traction featuring in skits with Dr Likee fueled the anticipation and the movie's success in Kumasi.
+The young actor's huge traction, including his skits with Dr Likee, fuelled the anticipation and the movie's success in Kumasi.

 In a recent interview, Kyekeku shared his determination to replicate his success in other markets, including Accra.